iterative/dvc.org/public/static/docs/command-reference/install.md

-**Checkout**: For any commit SHA hash, branch or tag name, etc. `git checkout` retrieves the [DVC-files](/doc/user-guide/dvc-file-format) corresponding to that [Git revision](https://git-scm.com/docs/revisions).
+**Checkout**: For any commit SHA hash, branch or tag name, etc. `git checkout` retrieves the [DVC-files](/doc/user-guide/dvc-file-format) corresponding to that [revision](https://git-scm.com/docs/revisions).
 The <abbr>project</abbr>'s DVC-files in turn refer to data stored in <abbr>cache</abbr>, but not necessarily in the <abbr>workspace</abbr>.
 Normally, it would be necessary to run `dvc checkout` to synchronize workspace and DVC-files.

 The installed Git hook automates running `dvc checkout`.

-**Commit**: When committing a change to the Git repository, that change possibly requires reproducing the corresponding [pipeline](/doc/command-reference/pipeline) (using `dvc repro`) to regenerate the project results.
+**Commit**: When committing a change with Git, that change possibly requires reproducing the corresponding [pipeline](/doc/command-reference/pipeline) (using `dvc repro`) to regenerate the project results.
 Or there might be new data files not yet in cache, which requires running `dvc commit` to store them.

 The installed Git hook automates reminding the user to run either `dvc repro` or `dvc commit`, as needed.

-**Push**: While publishing changes to the Git remote repository with `git push`, it easy to forget that the `dvc push` command is necessary to upload new or updated data files and directories under DVC control to [remote storage](/doc/command-reference/remote).
+**Push**: While publishing changes to the Git remote with `git push`, it easy to forget that the `dvc push` command is necessary to upload new or updated data files and directories under DVC control to
+[remote storage](/doc/command-reference/remote).

 The installed Git hook automates executing `dvc push`.